 Are you sending the application by post?
 Please then enclose a regular copy or a certified copy of the diplomas or certificates.
 Never send the original by post.

 You can be exempted from taking (a part of) the exam in case of special individual or medical circumstances.
 This means that you do not have to take (a part of) the exam (again).

 Dutch representation.
 The Dutch representation will appoint a medical examiner who will conduct a medical examination.
 This examination costs money.
-The physician also fills in a medical questionnaire.
-He sends the form to the IND.
+The physician also fills in a medical questionnaire and sends the form to the IND.
 You will receive a copy of this.
 You attach this copy to your application form.
 The medical questionnaire may not be older than 6 months upon submitting the application.

-Were you unable to take the civic integration exam or unable to make efforts to prepare for (part of) the civic integration exam due to physical or mental circumstances for a period of 3 years?
+Were you unable to take (part of) the civic integration exam or unable to make efforts to prepare for (part of) the civic integration exam due to physical or mental circumstances for a period of 3 years?
 You then can be granted exemption for taking (part of) the exam.

 Do you not meet this requirement, but you do have a physical or mental impairment?
 In assessing your application for exemption, the IND will then also take in account other individual special circumstances.

 The civic integration examination abroad costs €150.
 There is a self-study pack available that you can purchase to prepare yourself for the exam.
 You are not obligated to make use of the self-study pack.
 Further information on how to prepare yourself for the exam, can be found on the website Naar Nederland.